j-o-d-o/MLPipe-Trainer/README.md

 <a name="road_map"></a>
 ## Road Map
-- Create and generat MkDocs documentation
+- Create and generat MkDocs documentation & host documentation
 - Add tests
-- Create CLI for the project
+- Redis cache in case data is fetched from remote source
+- Better dependency handling...